-The net fair value of derivative contracts as at December 31, 2013, is \$4 million asset position (2012 - \$11 million liability position).
+The net fair value of derivative contracts as at December 31, 2014, is \$13 million asset position (2013 - \$4 million asset position).
 Note 6.a) provides the collateral or margin fair value of securities deposited with and received from various financial institutions.

-As at December 31, 2013, the foreign exchange forward contracts and futures' terms to maturity was within one year and the interest rate swaps' term to maturity was within 1 to 49 years.
+As at December 31, 2014, the foreign exchange forward contracts' terms to maturity was within one year.